 - Break up your New Year’s resolution into smaller bite-size chunks.
 This will allow you to get a self-esteem boost as you complete each New Year’s resolution chunk you’ve created, which will help motivate you to tackle the next one in the list of your desired change.

 - If at first you don’t succeed, try and try again.
 Making changes can be hard, so don’t feel dishearted if you think you’ve failed, because you’ve only failed if you give up.

 - Seek support.
 If you want to go to the gym or start a new class, then having a buddy to go with you will increase your likelihood of doing it.
 Even just having someone offer words of encouragement is enough to help you reach your goals.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with achieving your New Year’s resolutions in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,